Business Divorce Lawyer in Raleigh, NC

 In contentious divorces, a couple may file a claim for equitable distribution in district court in the county where they lived.
 This asks a judge to decide for them and issue an order outlining asset division.
 Each spouse’s attorney would make their client’s case before the judge.

-When in court, regardless of whether the divorcing couple has come to agreement, the judge will have final say over:
+When in court, regardless of whether the divorcing couple has come to an agreement, the judge will have the final say over:

 - Whether property is marital or separate

 - How property including business assets and liabilities will be distributed.